MaartenPJ/ADS-portfolio/README.md

 After hearing this, I decided to try the same, but this did not lead to any usable data.
 It seemed that eating sounds were too differrent from speech to use the same methods.
 After I relayed this to my group, we decided to focus on deep learning over machine learning, to circumvent the need for feature extraction by humans.

-At several occasions while working together, a group member complained about a bug in their code or some other problem.
-Most of these times, I was able to fix or lessen the problem quickly.

-I wrote a significant part of the final paper and I presented (parts of) 5 presentations.
-2 external and 3 internal presentations.
-A more detailed description of my contribution to the paper can be found further on in this document in the part Communication - writing paper.

 Alongside the multiclass classifier models, I used the same dataset (with the same train-test split) and similar techniques to create binary classifier models.
 There were three reasons for doing this.
 Firstly we noticed a significant percentage of samples in our validation and test sets was misclassified between eating and drinking.
 I reasoned training a model on only eating or drinking sounds, not both, was a possible way to eliminate (some of) these errors and improve the results of our project.